sciZer0/7/v/README.md

 <h3 align="center">Problem 4</h3>

-Problem 4 is the inability of each of the existing blockchains to truly start decreasing its Circulating Supply.
+Problem 4 is that each of the existing blockchains is fundamentally unable to start decreasing its native token's Circulating Supply.

 For example, the Bitcoin blockchain will stop its printing only at 2140 (in 118 years), and the Ethereum blockchain – maybe at one day in the future.
 No one of them is really able to truly start decreasing its Circulating Supply.

-Ideally, a blockchain must start decreasing its Circulating Supply from day one.
+Ideally, a blockchain must start decreasing its native token's Circulating Supply from day one.

 The Vote blockchain ideally solves this problem from day one.